unibe-icelab/thz-image-explorer/paper/paper.md

 The window is structured with the time domain trace and frequency domain spectrum for the selected pixel (default is 0,0) in the center panel.
 A different tab showing the refractive index and absorption coefficient can be selected, as well as a tab containing an interactive 3D viewer.
-The left side-panel contains the intensity plot of the 2D scan along with the meta-data, which can be edited.
+The left side-panel contains the intensity plot of the 2D scan along with the meta-data editor.
 The right side-panel contains the possible filters with configuration settings.
 A pixel can be (de-)selected by clicking inside the intensity plot.
-For large scans, it is recommend to down-scale the image.
+For large scans, it is recommended to down-scale the image.
 This will average the pixel values in a $2 \times 2$ (or $4 \times 4$ and so on) pixel block, depending on the down-scaling factor.
 Note that the "Signal" trace in time-domain will still show the raw trace, but the "Signal" spectrum in the FFT plot will show the averaged spectrum of the down-scaled image.